DMTF/Redfish-Tools/csdl-to-json-convertor/README.md

 To configure the generated JSON Schema files, define configuration keys in a JSON configuration file.
 To specify the path to the configuration file, use the [--config](#usage "#usage") command‑line argument.

 If you do not specify a configuration file or omit any configuration keys from the specified configuration file, the converter uses the key values in the default [dmtf&#8209;config.json](dmtf-config.json#L1 "dmtf-config.json#L1") configuration file.
-The configration file defines these [configuration keys](#table-1--configuration-keys "#table-1--configuration-keys"):
+The configuration file defines these [configuration keys](#table-1--configuration-keys "#table-1--configuration-keys"):

 <b id="table-1--configuration-keys">Table 1 &mdash; Configuration keys</b>